splunk/public-o11y-docs/sp-oncall/mobile/mobile-my-schedule-overrides.rst

 .. image:: images/iOS-Calendar-Overrides@2x.png

 A blue bar will NOT appear unless someone has been assigned to your scheduled override.
-Below the calendar, under ‘Schedule Overrides’, when your override has yet to be re-assigned you will see an empty blue circle for the unassigned override.
+Below the calendar, under ‘Schedule Overrides', when your override has yet to be re-assigned you will see an empty blue circle for the unassigned override.